Could you be sleepwalking into an IHT bill?

 Failure to plan and a reluctance to talk about money mean many families could risk sleepwalking into an inheritance tax (IHT) bill and leaving behind a much smaller financial legacy than they intended to.

-Families in the UK paid a record £7.5 billion in IHT in the financial year 2023-2024 – nearly double the £3.83 billion paid in 2014-15.
+Families in the UK paid a record £8.2 billion in IHT in the financial year 2024/25 – more than double the £3.83 billion paid in 2014/151.
 The increase is partly due to frozen IHT thresholds – the IHT nil-rate band hasn’t risen since 20092 – as well as rising property prices over the past decade.

 Leaving money to your children or grandchildren through your will when you die might seem a natural choice.
-But if your estate is valued at above the IHT nil-rate band of £325,000, the excess will be liable for inheritance tax of 40%.
+But if your estate is valued at above the IHT nil-rate band of £325,000, the excess will be liable for IHT of 40%.

 There is an additional IHT allowance called the ‘residence nil-rate band’.
 To qualify, you must pass on your main residence (or the sale proceeds of it) directly to your children or grandchildren when you die.
 The residence nil-rate band is currently only £175,000 and is tapered if your estate exceeds £2m.

 Overall, you could potentially pass on a maximum of £500,000 before IHT kicks in.
 It’s possible to transfer any unused element of your IHT allowances to your living spouse when you die, which effectively doubles the limit to a maximum of £1m.
-Soaring house prices mean that many more families could have estates that exceed the threshold than in the past.
+Increasing asset values and soaring house prices, coupled with nil-rate band thresholds that are frozen until 2031, mean that the estates of many more families could be caught in the IHT net.

 1. Gift money while you’re still alive